-For your formal work in the course, you are required to participate in online discussion forums, and complete: project evaluation assignments; practicum assignments; and a Synthesis Paper and e-Portfolio.
+For your formal work in the course, you are required to participate in online discussion forums, and complete: project evaluation assignments; practicum assignments; and an e-portfolio.
 See below for more details.
 Consult the Course Calendar for assignment due dates.

 You are required to participate in 13 graded discussion forums.
 Discussion forums are on a variety of topics associated with the course modules.
-There is also an ungraded but required introduction forum in module 1 and an ungraded but required Course Reflection in week 12.
+There is also an ungraded but required introduction forum in Module 1 and an ungraded but required Course Reflection in Week 12.

 You are required to complete four journal and log assignments, using the template provided, in which you document your progress in meeting course and student generated objectives for the practicum.
 In the journal and log assignments you will keep track of the hours that you have spent in the practicum.
 These assignments are submitted at regular intervals throughout the term, as you complete your practicum hours.
-Each Journal/Log is worth 7.5 percent.
+For this course 150 practicum hours are required.

 You are required to complete two project evaluation assignments, which represent the completion of the project started in NUR-722.
 Each project evaluation assignment is worth 20%.

 Practicum assignments reflect the work that is completed in the student’s selected practicum.
-In this course, to reflect that work, you are required to complete a Practicum Evaluation Tool (parts 1 & 2), and a Practicum Site & Preceptor Evaluation
+In this course to reflect that work, you are required to complete a Practicum Evaluation Tool (Parts 1 and 2) and a Practicum Site & Preceptor Evaluation.

 During the term, on-going evaluation of course and student objectives occurs and culminates in a final grade of pass or fail.To do this, the Practicum Evaluation Tool is initiated by the student, who evaluates his/her performance in the practicum, based on achievement of course objectives, and self directed objectives.
 The student will submit the tool to the gradebook for evaluation by the practicum preceptor and course mentor.